osmlab/atlas-generator/README.md

 Download the country boundaries and the sharding tree files from the respective sub-folders available [here](https://apple.box.com/s/3k3wcc0lq1fhqgozxr4mdi0llf95byo3).
 We will then call `file:///path/to/boundaries/world_boundaries_osm_20170424.txt` and `file:///path/to/sharding/tree-6-14-100000.txt` the boundaries and sharding files just downloaded.
 Finally download the latest `.osm.pbf` from geofabrik [here](http://download.geofabrik.de/central-america/belize-latest.osm.pbf).
 We will call the folder that contains it `file:///path/to/pbf`.

-We will also trick the program into thinking that the 3 shards Belize intersects with this sharding tree each have a corresponding `.osm.pbf` file, which will each just be the same copy of the file that was downloaded from geofabrik:
+We will also trick the program into thinking that the 3 shards Belize intersects with in this sharding tree each have a corresponding `.osm.pbf` file, which will each just be the same copy of the file that was downloaded from geofabrik:

 ```
 cp /path/to/pbf/belize-latest.osm.pbf /path/to/pbf/7-32-57.pbf